 Car accidents can lead to various types of harm.
 In many cases, these injuries have long-term physical, emotional, and financial repercussions.
-The dedicated auto crash attorneys at Frankl & Kominsky can help you assert your right to damages if you were hurt in a South Florida crash.
+The dedicated auto crash attorneys at Frankl & Kominsky can help you assert your right to damages if you were hurt in a West Palm Beach crash.
 Our team has represented numerous victims and can provide the vigorous advocacy you need to seek a favorable outcome.Common Car Accident Injuries

 Car crashes often lead to serious and potentially debilitating injuries.
 A person may suffer traumatic harm from colliding with the vehicle’s interior or with another structure, or if an object such as glass penetrates the body.
 Examples of common car crash injuries include:

 - Fractures, including broken ribs, legs, and arms;

 - Head trauma, which can range in severity from a contusion to a serious brain injury;

 - Neck and spinal cord damage, such as whiplash, herniated disks, and even paralysis; or

 A victim may need intensive medical care and rehabilitation.
 Surgery, physical therapy, and even home modifications are sometimes necessary to treat and accommodate an injury.Seek Compensation Through a Negligence Lawsuit